kaittysalazar-oss/NFL-Game-Predictions-/README.md

-NFL Game Prediction Model
+NFL Game Prediction Model:

 This project predicts NFL game outcomes using Python, official NFL data, and a machine learning model built with scikit-learn.
 The script automatically retrieves schedules, scores, and team statistics via the nfl_data_py API, which sources data directly from official NFL data feeds, and uses them to forecast weekly results.

-Features
+Features:

 Automated Data Retrieval: Loads current and historical NFL schedules, scores, and statistics using nfl_data_py (no manual data files required).
 Feature Engineering: Builds features such as: